jadecobra/python_tdd_exercises/source/data structures: lists.rst

 * we define ``a list`` with 4 elements and confirm the values, then call the ``pop`` method
 * we check the value that gets popped and check the list to see what values remain after calling ``pop``

-the terminal updates to show an `AssertionError <./AssertionError.rst>`_ for the test that checks the value of the item that is popped
+the terminal updates to show an :doc:`AssertionError` for the test that checks the value of the item that is popped

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^